Telmasaurus: Classification

 Telmasaurus was first classified in the family Varanidae, making it a close relative of living monitor lizards.
 In a 1998 phylogenetic analysis, Telmasaurus was placed in a more basal position within Varanoidea.
 Under this placement, it was an intermediate form between helodermatids and the group containing monitor lizards and snakes.
-Below is a cladogram from the 1998 anaylis:
+Below is a cladogram from the 1998 analysis:

 In a 2008 analysis, the basal positioning of Telmasaurus remained well supported, but it was grouped with another varanoid called Saniwides.
 Saniwides was once classified in Varanidae as a close relative of living monitor lizards.
 Other Cretaceous varanids like Cherminotus and Aiolosaurus are similar in appearance to Telmasaurus, but Telmasaurus is a more primitive member of Varanoidea.
 Below is a cladogram from the 2008 analysis: